-What are the 4 types of parenting styles?
+What are the 4 main parenting styles?

 The thing is, usually, when people talk about different types of parenting, they have 4 parenting styles in mind.

-That’s all thanks to a certain Diana Baumrind, the clinical psychologist who came up with the notion of parenting styles.
-She gave her name to what became known as the Baumrind parenting styles.
+That’s all thanks to a certain Diana Baumrind—the clinical and developmental psychologist who came up with the notion of parenting styles at UC Berkeley.

 The Baumrind parenting styles: